-In addition to cooling the air inside your home, air conditioners remove humidity.
-The condensation process draws water vapor from the air.
-The water that is created is directed outside your home by a drain line attached to your AC.
+In addition to cooling the air inside your home, your air conditioner removes humidity from the air.
+This dehumidification process collects water vapor from the air inside your home and sends it outside through a drain line attached to your AC.

-4 Ways to Unclog a Clogged AC Drain Line
+How to Unclog Your AC Drain Line in 6 Steps

 How to Prevent Future AC Drain Line Clogs